 At the edge of the forest, you encounter Snow White, who is on her own and crying.
 As I look at her from this limited angle, I find myself surprised to notice that her blue and red sleeves resemble the face and tear-like eyes of a Vanilla version Unversed, namely a Flood or a Scrapper.
 That’s probably just a coincidence, but boy does it look similar!
 The tear-like eyes of the Unversed have drawn a lot of discussion in the past, but if they were just based on Snow White’s wardrobe in a salute to early Disney animation, that’s certainly cute but takes a bit of emotional wind out of them, doesn’t it? (more…)

 To pick up where we left off, things are just like Barret said: mako energy is bad.
 Barret explained why he knew this in the following scene, saying that AVALANCHE had been founded in Cosmo Canyon, but you’d need a translation of Before Crisis to learn more about that.
 Aeris also remarked on learning about her heritage as an Ancient somewhere off-screen during her stay.
-Despite Aeris’ stronger sense of identity, everyone was basically depressed, but no one more so than Red “That’s Not My Real Name, You’re Making Me More Depressed” XIII.
+Despite Aeris’ stronger sense of identity, everyone was pretty bummed, but no one more so than Red “That’s Not My Real Name, You’re Making Me More Depressed” XIII.
 He explained that this whole trip had renewed his dislike for his cowardly father, who had ran away from a battle against Cosmo Canyon in the past, which Red sees as a horrible betrayal.
 Bugenhagen, however, says that Nanaki has to come see something, and to bring Cloud and one other other person to round out the party. (more…)

 After everyone takes off into their respective storylines, the game reveals a number of worlds on the world map.
 The world map in BBS functions largely like the free-roaming map in KH2, but with several very odd restrictions.
 The player-character (riding their Keyblade Glider) “sticks” to the edges of the worlds and the Lanes Between them, but by holding down the accelerate button, you can break away and fly freely.
 Why this arbitrary restriction when KH2 had already illustrated an easier way to do a map screen?
 It’s impossible to say, unless they were trying to tie the mechanics to the narrative about “Lanes Between” in a way that only hinders the player to no measurable advantage.
 What a great first impression we’re giving here! (more…)

 It’s here where the game finally brings you to character selection.
 The characters appear in a pseudo Dive to the Heart, in the recommended order Terra -> Ventus -> Aqua.
-But like I said, we’re going to be taking Ventus -> Terra -> Aqua, and we’ll be starting with the events that start the story off by combining the three introductions, as there’s so much of overlap that I feel we’re better off filling in the small holes.
+But like I said, we’re going to be taking Ventus -> Terra -> Aqua, and we’ll be starting with the events that start the story off by combining the three introductions, as there’s so much overlap that I feel we’re better off filling in the small holes.

 The next day, Aqua and Terra are standing at attention in the room from the opening sequence, with the elaborate stained glass window.
 They are standing in front of three thrones, two of which are occupied.
 A new character sits in the throne to the left.
 The chair on the right is occupied by the old man from “Birth by sleep” and the Destiny Islands sequence.
 The chair in the centre is empty.
 Ven is standing to one side of the room and he and the old man exchange looks, Ven’s one of curiosity and the old man’s inscrutable.
 Just then, the man on the left stands to address the two Keyblade wielders. (more…)